AngelZero/Challenge-4-NonRelationalDatabases/README.md

    * CRUD reviews → stores `reviewId`
    * Update/delete and verify status codes
    * Delete the restaurant and verify **404** afterwards

-> If you publish Postman documentation, capture screenshots and place them under `db/screenshots/`.

 ---